 Late filing of return.
 An organization that fails to file its return when due (including extensions of time for filing) is subject to a penalty of 5% of the unpaid tax for each month or part of a month the return is late, up to a maximum of 25% of the unpaid tax.
 The minimum penalty for a return that is more than 60 days late is the smaller of the tax due or \$135.
-The penalty will not be imposed if the organization can show that the failure to file on time was due to reasonable cause.
-Organizations that file late should attach a statement explaining the reasonable
+If you receive a notice about a penalty after you file this return, reply to the notice with an explanation and we will determine if you meet reasonable-cause criteria.
+Do not include an explanation when you file your return.

 Late payment of tax.
-The penalty for late payment of taxes is usually 1/2 of 1% of the unpaid tax for each month or part of a month the tax is unpaid.
+The penalty for late payment of taxes is usually 1⁄2 of 1% of the unpaid tax for each month or part of a month the tax is unpaid.
 The penalty cannot exceed 25% of the unpaid tax.
-The penalty will not be imposed if the organization can show that the failure to pay on time was due to reasonable
+If you receive a notice about a penalty after you file this return, reply to the notice with an explanation and we will determine if you meet reasonable-cause criteria.
+Do not include an explanation when you file your return.

 Estimated tax penalty.
 An organization that does not make estimated tax payments when due may be subject to an underpayment penalty for the period of underpayment.
 Generally, an organization is subject to this penalty if its tax liability for the tax year is \$500 or more and it did not make estimated tax payments of at least the smaller of its tax liability for the tax year or 100% of the prior year's tax.
-See section 6655 for details and exceptions
+See section 6655 for details and exceptions.